 Seattle is building a network of neighborhood greenways.
 Neighborhood greenways are safer, calmer residential streets for you, your family, neighbors and customers.
-On streets with low car volumes and speeds a greenway can:
+On streets with low car volumes and speeds, a greenway can:

-In 2013, the city conducted a survey and held two public meetings to identify the most promising route and safety improvements for a neighborhood greenway in the Delridge/Highland Park community.
-After analyzing data and reviewing public input, the most-promising greenway route is 17th Avenue SW from Roxbury to SW Kenyon or Holden Streets.
-SDOT worked with Seattle Public Utilities (SPU) to find opportunities to combine a greenway with natural drainage – rain gardens built along the edges of streets.
-Potential east-west neighborhood greenway routes are also being considered for implementation in the future.
+In 2013, the City conducted a survey and held two public meetings to identify the most promising route and safety improvements for a neighborhood greenway in the Delridge/Highland Park community.
+We received valuable feedback on traffic safety concerns, destinations where people want to walk and bike to, as well as known drainage and sewer backup problems.
+After analyzing data and reviewing public input, the most-promising greenway route was determined to be 17th Avenue SW from Roxbury to SW Kenyon or Holden Streets and 21st Avenue SW on the north end.

 Staff also walked and biked around your neighborhood to review different routes and observe locations and grades.
 Other information considered included traffic volume, speed, and collision data.

 Project design of the neighborhood greenway is locally funded by the nine-year voter-approved Bridging the Gap Levy.
 The project budget is $3.8 million.

 The natural drainage portion of the project is being funded by SPU.